qcri-social/AIDR/Operator's-manual.md

 Queries with or without hashtags:
 * If you don't include '#', you also match hashtags ("bridge" matches "#bridge")
 * If you do include '#', you only match hashtags ("#bridge" does not match "bridge")

+## 2.2.
+Specifying a geographical region

+One or several geographical regions can be specified.
+Each one should be indicated by a rectangle in coordinate space.
+The following website can help you determine these coordinates: http://boundingbox.klokantech.com/ -- chose the option "Copy/paste CSV format of a boundingbox".

 # Creating an automatic tagger